firasmidani/amiga/docs/_posts/2020-03-23-installation.md

 #### [Required] `Python` package requirements

-Please follow these instructions to install all requirements. (see `amiga/requirements.txt` for full list of dependencies) If you plan to run `AMiGA` in a virtual environment, you need to activate the environment first (e.g. `source /Users/firasmidani/virtual_environment`).
+Please follow these instructions to install all requirements.
+See `amiga/requirements.txt` for full list of dependencies.

+- If you plan to run `AMiGA` in a virtual environment, you need to activate the environment first.

+    `source /Users/firasmidani/virtual_environment`  for MacOS or Unix users

-Change your directory to `AMiGA` which you cloned or downloaded from Github.
+- Change your directory to `AMiGA` which you cloned or downloaded from Github.

     `cd /Users/firasmidani/amiga`

-You can install the requirements with either of the following
+- You can install the requirements with either of the following

     `pip install -r requirements.txt`

-`conda install -r requirements.txt`  if you are using `Anaconda`.
+    `conda install -r requirements.txt`  only if you are using `Anaconda`.

-If you are using `Anaconda` and `GPy` installation may fail, you can try:
+- If you are using `Anaconda` and `GPy` installation fails or results in an error, you can try:

     `conda install -c conda-forge gpy`